wz2b/ctapi-go/README.md

 # License

+YOU ARE OPERATING AT YOUR OWN RISK.
+Do not use this for any life safety concerns whatsoever.

 I am releasing this under an Apache 2.0 license, but if you need it to be something else please contact me.
 Consider this "postcard-ware" in that I'd appreciate a note if you find any of this useful.
-If you

 # Why did I build this